 Purple, along with black, yellow, red and white were all popular carrots until as late as the 16th Century.

-At this time, the orange carrot was created by the Dutch using a red and white variety.
+At this time, the orange carrot was created by the Dutch crossing a red and white variety.

-In the 16th century, the orange ‘Longue Orange’ carrot was created by the protestant fan club under the ‘House of Orange’ (source: Museum of Carrots – sadly, it no longer seems to exist online)
+In the 16th century, the orange ‘Longue Orange’ carrot was created by the protestant fan club under the ‘House of Orange’ (source: Museum of Carrots – sadly, it no longer seems to exist online).
+The beauty of orange carrots is that they don't lose a lot of their colour (like the purple variety) when cooked.

 Best Way to Cook Carrots